inno-devops-labs/S25-core-course-labs/app_python/PYTHON.md

 I tested the application in different timezones, and it provided me with the same time as before, the Moscow time.
 The time is neatly formatted and even displays nicely on mobile devices.
-Css sheet loads correctly and affects page.
+CSS sheet loads correctly and affects page.

 ### Other

-I have maintained a clean requirements.txt file, since the program only requires Flask to run.
-Furthermore, instead of inlining the html and css, I moved them into their respective directories, so that they can be changed independently of the code.
+I have maintained a clean requirements.txt file, since the program only requires Flask and Waitress to run.
+Furthermore, instead of inlining the HTML and CSS, I moved them into their respective directories, so that they can be changed independently of the code.